ashikajith/ashikajith.github.io/_posts/2019-02-08-ruby_equal_operator.md

 categories: Ruby
 ---

-Recently one of my junior colleague asked about when we should use === operator and when we got to use == operator, As old school hack I slipped the question by asking him to google it.
-Even though he clarified his query I thought of mention that in my blog as the first post.
-It's rather outdated but might help for newbie Ruby developers in the future.
+Recently one of my junior colleagues asked about when we should use === operator and when we got to use == operator.
+As old school hack, I slipped past the question by asking him to google it.
+Even though he clarified his query, I thought of mentioning  about it as my first post here.
+It’s rather outdated but might help newbie Ruby developers in the future.

-<b>Basically the === operator is used to check if a particular instance belongs to the ancestors of the class.
-Lets dig into it using a `String` </b>
+<b>Basically the === operator is used to check if a particular instance belong to the ancestors of the class.
+Let's dig into it using a `String`. </b>

 <pre>
     >> 'We belong to the same Family'.class.ancestors
     # => [String, Comparable, Object, Kernel, BasicObject]

-    >> String === "We belongs to the same Family"
+    >> String === "We belong to the same Family"
     # => true

-    >> Object === "We belongs to the same Family"
+    >> Object === "We belong to the same Family"
     # => true

-    >> Comparable === "We belongs to the same Family"
+    >> Comparable === "We belong to the same Family"
     # => true

     # How about we check with Integer class ?

-    >> Numeric === "We belongs to the same Family"
+    >> Numeric === "We belong to the same Family"
     # => false
 </pre>
-The Equality operator can also be double up to identify an element that can fall under the range of elements
+<b>The Equality operator can also be used to double up to identify an element that can fall under the range of elements.</b>
 <pre>
     >> /^[A-Z a-z]*$/ === "We belong to the same Family"
     # => True